Machine Learning Notebook

 print(f"Train: {len(X_train)} rows, Test: {len(X_test)} rows")

-For classification with imbalanced classes, add stratify=y to preserve the class ratio in both sets:
+For classification with imbalanced classes, add stratify=y to keep the class ratio the same in both sets:

 X_train, X_test, y_train, y_test = train_test_split(